Make a long flared skirt – Free Size (Sewing Pattern & Tutorial)

 The selvedge on one side will form the middle joint.

-Step 2 Cut out the pattern pieces.
+Step 2.
+Cut out the pattern pieces.

-Since I have cut the fabric lengthwise I need to join fabric panels at the middle to form the back and front panels of the skirt.
+Since I have cut the fabric lengthwise I need to join the fabric panels at the middle to form the back and front panels of the skirt.

 Keep the fabric pieces right sides together and stitch the edges together.
 Press the seam allowance open.

-Step 3 Join the front and back skirt pieces together
+Step 3.
+Join the front and back skirt pieces together

-Step 4 Make waistband
+Step 4.
+Make the waistband

-Cut out a fabric piece of length 45 inch and width 4 .5 inches ( To be accurate about the length measure the top edge of your finished skirt and then add 1 inch seam allowance).
+Cut out a fabric piece of length 45 inch and width 4 .5 inches (To be accurate about the length, measure the top edge of your finished skirt and then add 1 inch seam allowance).
 This is your waistband piece.

 Join the ends of this piece together to form the tube as shown below.

-Step 5 Join the waistband and skirt
+Step 5.
+Join the waistband and skirt

 Keep the waistband wrong side out.
-Keep the skirt also wrong side out
+Keep the skirt also wrong side out.

-Keep the waistband on the top edge of the skirt.Stitch with a 1/4 inch allowance.
+Keep the waistband on the top edge of the skirt.
+Stitch with a 1/4 inch allowance.

 Turn the skirt rightside out.